-She often told us the story of being invited to a party in Oxford at a grand home on South Lamar.
-Barbara was understandably nervous, not knowing the hosts, but Jess had taken great pains to assure her that as district attorney he worked with the host, a judge.
+She told us the story of their invitation to a party at a prominent home in Oxford.
+Barbara was nervous, but Jess took great pains to assure her that as district attorney he worked with the host, a judge.

 “I miss him so much,” she’d say.